Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

+Regressions caused by software changes introduced by algorithm and infrastructure teams are often subtle and difficult to detect.
+Identifying them usually requires manual comparisons across historical training jobs.
+However, directly comparing training throughput between monitored and historical jobs does not reliably reveal regressions, since model size, input datasets, and other factors may differ significantly.
+To address this, \sysname{} detects regressions using micro metrics.
+This is because when macro metrics do not show sudden changes, abnormalities in micro metrics often indicate potential persistent performance regressions.

+\paragraph{ \circlenumber{2} FLOPS and \circlenumber{3} bandwidth.} FLOPS and bandwidth capture the performance of instrumented computation and communication kernels, and can be used to detect regressions.
+For example, computation kernels with large input sizes but much lower FLOPS than the theoretical value indicate a regression in computation performance.

-\paragraph{ \circlenumber{3} Bandwidth for slow connection.} \sysname{} monitors the bandwidth of communication kernels.
+\sysname{} monitors the FLOPS of instrumented critical computation kernels, leveraging timing data and input layout.
+It also monitors the bandwidth of communication kernels.
 A communication operator requires launching the communication kernels on all ranks.
 Since variations in kernel-issue timestamps exist across different ranks, \sysname{} calculates the communication bandwidth by utilizing the start and end timestamps of the final communication kernels issued across all participating ranks.
-The captured communication bandwidth is compared with offline profiled data.
-If low-bandwidth communication is detected, \sysname{} conducts a communication test using binary search to pinpoint machines experiencing issues such as network congestion.
-These slowdowns are then identified and routed to the operations team for resolution.